SV1CAL/Satellite-FUN/README.md

 - Tracks the whole pass-list enabling automatic recording with HDSDR or SatDump .

-- Automatically launches the appropriate SatDump demodulator/decoder and stores resulting files in a dedicated folder.
+- Automatically launches the appropriate SatDump demodulator/decoder and stores resulting files/pictures in a dedicated folder.

 - Can reset Lime's driver or power-cycle it using the RTS signal of a COM port.
 This is useful when Lime occasionally hangs .
 With this feature it will be restarted just before the satellite becomes visible.

 - Switches antenna polarization using the DTR signal of a COM port.
 This signal can go to a coaxial switch and select RHCP/LHCP.

 I have included the Airspy ExtIO dll and 2 ExtIO dlls for the LimeSDR.The official one (ExtIO_LimeSDR_1.07.dll) supports sampling rates up to 30 MSPS.